Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Here's another way to look at it.
 We can call it "sanity".
 In psychology we consider someone to be sane when their internal view of the world matches our shared external view of the world.
 Our data is sane when we maintain consistency between our user's experience of the world, and the model of the world we keep in our database.

-Because of this, we had to consider what happens when someone sends us a configuration value that doesn't validate.
+We had to consider what happens when someone sends us a configuration value that doesn't validate.
 If we were just a regular database, we could reject it.
-But if we were just a regular database, we'd be keeping only the current state and sending out data that lacks integrity would break our contract with our users.
+But if we were just a regular database, we'd be keeping only the current state and it would break our contract with our users to send out data that lacks integrity.
 As an immutable and time-variant database, I think we have a responsibility to handle all events, not just the ones we like, because events happen in the real world and it's not like we can just reject reality.
 Even if it means our data is invalid.
 The decision we made was to use the metadata to flag states that are invalid.
 If you make a request for just the value of a key, we'll send you the most current valid state.
 But if you ask for the data and metadata, we'll give you the current state, even if it's invalid.
 Plus we can use the "invalid" flag to create a report showing which keys are broken, and ask some human being for help.

 [ slide: